Louisiana vs. Marshall New Orleans Bowl NCAA Football Odds, Plays and Insights | December 18, 2021

 Over/Under Insights

-- Louisiana and its opponents have gone over the current 55-point total in five of 13 games this season.
+- Louisiana and its opponents have combined to put up more than 54.5 points in five of 13 games this season.

-- This contest's over/under is 13.9 points more than the 41.1 these two squads combine to surrender per game this season.
+- This contest's over/under is 13.4 points greater than the 41.1 these two squads combine to surrender per game this season.

 Louisiana Stats and Trends

-- Louisiana has six wins against the spread in 13 games this season.
+- In Louisiana's 13 games this season, it has six wins against the spread.

 - So far this season, the Ragin' Cajuns have been installed as favorites by a 5.5-point margin or more nine times and are 3-6 ATS in those contests.